izanhzh/Amos.Abp/README.md

 # Amos.Abp
 The repository is an extension based on Volo Abp(https://github.com/abpframework/abp)

-## Automatically adds entities to the DbContext Model
+## Automatically add entities to the DbContext Model
 ```C#

 ```